A strategy is not a plan, it’s a theory on how you’re going to win.

 For most product-led companies, this capability comes down to making it effortless for users to experience the value of your product.

-For 99% of the leaders at companies reading this, I want you to focus on making delivering a quick time-to-value your “how we do it” capability.
+For 99% of the leaders at companies reading this, I want you to focus on delivering a quick time-to-value your “how we do it” capability.

 As we mentioned in the beginning, a focus on creating an engaging experience before monetizing users is pivotal to making this whole strategy work.